 The Nicholas J. St. George Rare Book Room

 From the first printed edition of the first English law treatise to presentation volumes inscribed by some of the greatest legal scholars of the twentieth century, the library's Special Collections cover every imaginable topic — from the Institutes of Justinian to case law and the foundations of the American judicial system.
-The Rare Book Room has on permanent display the family Bible of Chief Justice John Marshall and portraits of Edmund Randolph, first United States Attorney General, and William H. Cabell, first recipient of a law degree from William & Mary, among others.
+The Rare Book Room has on permanent display the family Bible of Chief Justice John Marshall, as well as a circa 1825 portrait of Marshall, by John Wesley Jarvis.
 Rotating exhibits feature selections from the library's various rare book collections.